 3. Paul Konerko(notes), Chicago White Sox: The first baseman left White Sox owner Jerry Reinsdorf speechless when he gave up the ball from the final out of the 2005 World Series and he was rewarded with a five-year contract worth over $60 million.
 Now Konerko is sending his own thank-you note back by building some trade value with 14 homers and 35 RBI at the start of the final year of his contract (when everyone assumed he'd be untradeable).
 The Los Angeles Angels have always been high on Konerko and now they have an emergency opening at first base, thanks to Kendry Morales' broken leg.

 4. Derrek Lee(notes), Chicago Cubs: The veteran first baseman hasn't had a start on par with his crosstown counterpart, but the most interesting race in the Windy City this summer could be seeing which fan favorite is dealt first.
-Lee would be a valuable addition to any clubhouse and his move would create a Wrigleyville controversy for Lou Piniella once we start to suggest that Alfonso Soriano(notes) should be parked at first to create outfield room for Tyler Colvin(notes).
+Lee would be a valuable addition to any clubhouse and his move would create a Wrigleyville controversy for Lou Piniella once we start to suggest that Alfonso Soriano(notes) should be parked at first to create outfield room for Tyler Colvin(notes).5.
+Prince Fielder(notes), Milwaukee Brewers: I don't really see this happening, because the burly Brewer is relatively struggling and he still has one more year left on his contract.
+In other words, there's still time for the Brewers to wait for his value to be higher.

 It would also take a lot of effort for a trading team to acquire him when you consider they'd have to both build a decent package and then try to be certain that Fielder would be open for an extension.
 Konerko and Lee would both be easier and cheaper options with fewer long-term consequences.